AZERBAIJAN: Heavy fines for selling unapproved literature

 Administrative Code Articles under which three individuals were punished for offering religious literature specify that the literature is to be confiscated.

-Samad Alikhanov, who offered religious books for sale without state approval in the northern city of Sheki, failed to overturn his large fine on appeal on 4 September.
+Samad Alikhanov, accused of offering religious books for sale without state approval in the northern city of Sheki, failed to overturn his large fine on appeal on 7 September.
 He had been fined about four months' average wages in August (see below).

 Similarly, Zahir Mirzayev, who offered religious books for sale without state approval in the south-eastern city of Shirvan, failed to overturn his large fine on appeal on 27 July.
 He had been fined about five months' average wages in February (see below).